Assessment and Project Evaluation

 The project evaluation is being undertaken by Dr. Kim Kastens (Educational Development Center) and Carol Baldassari (Senior Research Associate, Program Evaluation and Research Group, Lesley University).
 Dr. Frances Lawrenz (University of Minnesota) serves as a consultant to the evaluation team.

 To evaluate the project's effectiveness at "...expanding the number of students who enroll..."
 (NSF, 2010, p.
-5), patterns and trends in numbers and attributes of enrolled students will be analyzed throughout the grant period, building on data from AGI, and using data collected from participating faculty and students in a database maintained by the project management team.
+5), patterns and trends in numbers and attributes of enrolled students are analyzed throughout the grant period, building on data from AGI, and using data collected from participating faculty and students in a database maintained by the project management team.
 Enrollment impact of the project over time will by tracked by demography (gender, race/ethnicity), by type of InTeGrate interaction (original development teams, implementation grant, or professional development workshop), by institution type (e.g. R1, 2YC, MSI), and by student specialization (general education, geoscience major, or geoscience-related field).
 To probe the reasons behind students' enrollment decisions, pre- and post-instruction assessments of selected classes will include survey questions about students' reasons for taking the class, what alternatives they considered, and their interest in future geoscience classes.
 The Center seeks to impact 400,000 students during its lifetime and to collect enrollment and assessment data from courses enrolling 75,000 students.
 To date over 200 educators have been involved in the project.

 To evaluate the project's effectiveness at achieving "...enhanced learning..."
 (NSF, 2010, p.
 5), the evaluation team will analyze assessments of student learning, the same pre- and post-instruction assessments developed and deployed by the assessment team during their review of the effectiveness of modules.
 However, the evaluation team will take a cross-institutional, project-wide view of these data.
 The evaluation team will look for patterns and trends in student learning gains, asking whether learning gains are evenly distributed across demographic groups, across institution types, and across modes of InTeGrate involvement (original development sites, implementation grant recipients, professional development workshop attendees).
 Based on the initial data collection and analysis, in Year Two, the assessment team set learning benchmarks for students enrolled in single courses and those enrolled in programs in the areas of geoscience literacy, understanding the process of science, and interdisciplinary problem solving.
 The Center seeks to have all students enrolled in courses supported by the Center make progress toward these benchmarks, and for 75% of students to meet the benchmark.